johnowhitaker/personal_site/essays/iabied.md

     - essays
 ---

 I've just finished IABIED.
 My father-in-law David also pre-ordered it, and his reaction is, predictably, a fair bit of hopelessness.
 Corporations are racing ahead chasing the money, that doesn't seem like it's going to stop.
-The book's only recommendations are to shut down, with threat of nuclear bombs, any un-monitored GPU cluser with >8 GPUs and ban new AI research.
+The book's only recommendations are to shut down, with threat of nuclear bombs, any un-monitored GPU cluster with >8 GPUs and ban new AI research.
 This seems unlikely to happen.
 What can we do?
 David's youngest son is expecting, and talked yesterday about a 529 college savings plan.
 "What can I say to him?
 Like you can't say this to a young father-to-be but there's no way his kid is going to go to college!".
 This essay is my attempt at some sense-making.

 ## A Quick Summary of the Book